Computing Igusa class polynomials: Symplectic bases

-Algorithm \ref{alg:gramschmidt} is very similar to Gram-Schmidt orthogonalization, except for step~\ref{itm:nonobviousstep3}.
-Existence of $v_i'$ as in that step follows from the facts that $A$ is invertible and that $e_i\in\Z^{2g}$ is not divisible by integers greater than~$1$.
-Actually finding $v_i'$ means finding a solution of a linear equation over $\Z$, which can be done using the LLL-algorithm as in~\cite[Section 14]{Lattices}.
+Existence of $v_i'$ as in step~\ref{itm:nonobviousstep3} follows from the facts that $N$ is invertible and that $e_i\in\Z^{2g}$ is not divisible by integers greater than~$1$.
+Actually finding $v_i'$ means finding a solution of a linear equation over $\Z$, which can be done using the LLL-algorithm as in~\cite[Section 14]{lattices}.

-If we apply the Algorithm~\ref{alg:gramschmidt} to the matrix $A$ mentioned above it, then the output matrix $M$ is a basis transformation that yields a symplectic basis of $\Lambda$ with respect to~$E$.
-For fixed $g$, Algorithm~\ref{alg:gramschmidt} takes time polynomial in the size of the input, hence polynomial time in the bit sizes of $\xi\in K$ and the basis of~$\A$.
-Lemma \ref{lem:62} tells us that for $g=2$, we can make sure that both $\xi\in K$ and the basis of $\A$ have a bit size that it polynomial in $\log\Delta$, so obtaining a period matrix $Z$ from a triple $(\Phi,\A,\xi)$ takes time only polynomial in $\log\Delta$.
+If we apply the Algorithm~\ref{alg:gramschmidt} to the matrix $N$ mentioned above it, then the output matrix $M$ is a basis transformation that yields a symplectic basis of $\Lambda$ with respect to~$E$.
+For fixed~$g$, Algorithm~\ref{alg:gramschmidt} takes time polynomial in the size of the input, hence polynomial time in the bit sizes of $\xi\in K$ and the basis of~$\A$.
+Lemma \ref{lem:62} tells us that for $g=2$, we can make sure that both $\xi\in K$ and the basis of $\A$ have a bit size that is polynomial in $\log\Delta$, so obtaining a period matrix $Z$ from a triple $(\Phi,\A,\xi)$ takes time only polynomial in $\log\Delta$.
 This implies also that the bit size of $Z$ (as a matrix with entries in a number field) is polynomial in $\log\Delta$.